-- creates and shares sexual imagery of themselves with a peer under the age of 18; - shares sexual imagery created by another person under the age of 18 with another person; or - is in possession of sexual imagery created by another person under the age of 18 comes to your attention, it should be referred to the DSL as soon as possible.
+- creates and shares nudes and semi-nudes of themselves with a peer under the age of 18; - shares nudes and semi-nudes created by another person under the age of 18 with another person; or - is in possession of nudes and semi-nudes created by another person under the age of 18 comes to your attention, it should be referred to the DSL as soon as possible.
 You should not view youth produced sexual imagery unless there is good and clear reason to do so.

-Along with our own Safeguarding and Child Protection procedures, the school will follow the advice given in Sexting in schools and colleges: Responding to incidents and safeguarding young people, 2016 (UK Council for Child Internet Safety, UKCCIS), in which it states:
+Along with our own Safeguarding and Child Protection procedures, the school will follow the advice given in Sharing nudes and semi-nudes: advice for education settings working with children and young people' 2020 (UK Council for Child Internet Safety, UKCCIS), in which it states:

-- The DSL will hold an initial review meeting with appropriate school staff - subsequent interviews with the young people involved (if appropriate) - Parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the young person at risk of harm - At any point in the process if there is a concern a young person has been harmed or is at risk of harm a referral should be made to children's social care and/or the police immediately.
+- The DSL will hold an initial review meeting with appropriate school staff - subsequent interviews with the young people involved (if appropriate) - Parents will be informed at an early stage and involved in the process unless there is good reason to believe that involving parents would put the young person at risk of harm - At any point in the process if there is a concern a young person has been harmed or is at risk of harm a referral should be made to local authority children's social care and/or the police immediately.

-The decision to respond to the incident without involving the police or children's social care would be made in cases when the DSL is confident that they have enough information to assess the risks to pupils involved and the risks can be managed within the school's pastoral support and disciplinary framework and if appropriate local network of support.
+The decision to respond to the incident without involving the police or local authority children's social care would be made in cases when the DSL is confident that they have enough information to assess the risks to pupils involved and the risks can be managed within the school's pastoral support and disciplinary framework and if appropriate local network of support.
+For example, where an incident can be defined as 'experimental' and there is no evidence of abusive or aggravating elements.